How Can We Help You Today?

 The handbook shows our commitment to developing and maintaining healthy guidelines and boundaries for dorm students and the boarding community.

 The guidelines are designed to balance the needs of each individual with the needs of the community.
-Students are given as much freedom as possible, while respecting and honoring the needs of others.
-We believe that the benefits of living in community far outweigh whatever personal sacrifices each individual makes out of consideration for others.
+Students are given as much freedom as possible while respecting and honoring the needs of others.
+We believe that the benefits of living in community far outweigh the personal sacrifices each individual makes out of consideration for others.

 The following key values form the foundation for the dorm rules:

 - Respect for others

 - Personal health and safety